-For L-1 Visa holders, like any other visa holder, requests for admission to the United States are made at the border upon arrival at a U.S. port of entry.
-Obtaining a visa to enter the United States does not guarantee that a foreign national will be allowed entry and thus obtain a valid immigrant or non-immigrant status.
-The immigration officer has the authority to deny admission to a foreign national even if a visa has been issued.
-However, such denial rarely occurs in the case of L-1 visa holders.
-For more information on the difference between a visa and status, please click here.
+As is the case for any visa holder, recipients of L-1 visas gain admission into the United States at the border, upon arrival at a U.S. port of entry.
+Obtaining a visa to this end does not guarantee that a foreign national will be allowed entry and thus earn a valid immigrant or nonimmigrant status.
+Immigration officers at the border possess the authority to deny admission to any foreign national, even if a visa has been issued.
+Fortunately, for the case of L-1 holders, such discretionary denials are rare.
+(For more information on the difference between a visa and status, click here.)

-The alien seeking admission must have a valid passport with an L visa stamp.
-The alien should also have the approval notice of the L-1 petition, a copy of the petition, and supporting letter with them at the entry port.
+Unsurprisingly, an alien seeking admission by way of an L-1 visa must have a valid passport with an L visa stamp.
+The alien should carry with him or her the approval notice of the L-1 petition, a copy of the petition, and a supporting letter.

-If an alien in L status would like to stay in the United States longer than what their authorized stay allows at that time, they need to file an extension request with the USCISbefore their authorized stay expires.
-Failure to do so will jeopardize their stay and future re-entry into the United States.
+If an alien in L status would like to stay in the U.S. longer than what his or her authorized stay allows, the alien must file an extension request with USCIS before the authorized stay expires.
+Failure to do so will jeopardize an alien’s stay and future re-entry into the U.S.

-For more information on L visa, please refer to the following links:
+For more information on the L-1 category, refer to the following links: